opensearch-project/documentation-website/_search-plugins/ltr/faq.md

 ## Negative scores

 Lucene does not allow for negative query scores.
 This can be problematic if your raw features include negative values.
-To address this, you will need to ensure your features are non-negative **before** training your model.
+To address this, confirm your features are non-negative _before_ training your model.
 You can achieve this by creating normalized fields with values shifted by the minimum value or by passing the scores through a function that produces a value greater than or equal to `0`.

 ## Bugs